FuxiRL/DunkCityDynasty/README.md

 #### Observation Space

-Similar to traditional multi-agent environments, the Dunk City Dynasty Environment's observation space is comprised of several key elements, including `global_state`, `self_state`, `ally state`, `enemy state`, and `legal action`.
+Similar to traditional multi-agent environments, the Dunk City Dynasty Environment's observation space is comprised of several key elements, including `global_state`, `self_state`, `ally state`, `enemy state`, and `legal action` (Each key element is a dictionary that contains specific attributes.).
 Within the `ally state` and `enemy state` components, players can access the unique state features of both their teammates and opponents, respectively.
-For more in-depth information regarding these features, please refer to [here](./assets/state.md).
+For more in-depth information regarding these features, please refer to [here](./assets/state.xlsx).

 #### Action Space